23 Incredibly Good Ways to Stay Focused at Work

-There’s a thin line between using productivity tools to your favour, and being distracted by the constant need to deal with them.
+There’s a thin line between using productivity tools to your favour and being distracted by the constant need to deal with them.

 19. Use browser extensions

 Similar to productivity tools, there are browser extensions that can help you improve your focus.
 Here’s a list of 10 browser extensions for greater productivity.
-Add your favorite extensions to your web browser to access them more quickly.
+Add your favourite extensions to your web browser to access them more quickly.